-This is a question that is asked all the time amongst EU nationals living in Spain, every state seems to have its own rules, and of course there is overriding EU law that needs to be considered as well.
+This is a question that Ronda Today gets asked all the time amongst foreign nationals visiting and living in Spain and every state seems to have its own rules, and of course there is overriding EU law that needs to be considered as well.

 So, what exactly is the problem?
 Most British people do not have an ID card, and refuse to carry their passports every time they leave home.
 People from Germany and other European states have an ID card, but in some states you only need to have an ID card, you don’t need to show it on demand.